Sleep Hygiene Tools

 Why your half-life isn't the same as your friend's

 The 5 to 6 hour figure is a population average.
 Real-world variation is significant, and it's mostly genetic.
-The main player is a liver enzyme called CYP1A2, which is responsible for about 95% of caffeine metabolism.
-There are two common variants.
+The main player is a liver enzyme called CYP1A2, responsible for about 95% of caffeine metabolism.

-Fast metabolizers can cut through a cup of coffee in 3 to 4 hours.
+Fast metabolizers can clear a cup of coffee in 3 to 4 hours.
 Slow metabolizers might carry the same dose for 8 to 10 hours.
-You can get a rough sense from experience — do you feel caffeine strongly for a long time, or does it seem to evaporate quickly?
+You can get a rough sense from experience — does caffeine seem to hit hard and linger, or does it evaporate quickly?

 Beyond genetics, a few other factors matter.
-Smoking speeds up CYP1A2 activity substantially.
-Pregnancy slows caffeine clearance so much that by the third trimester, half-life can reach 15 hours or more.
-Oral contraceptives have a similar, if less dramatic, effect.
-Liver disease and some medications — notably certain antibiotics and antidepressants — also slow clearance.
+Smoking significantly speeds up CYP1A2 activity.
+Pregnancy slows caffeine clearance so much that by the third trimester, the half-life can reach 15 hours or more.
+Oral contraceptives have a similar effect.
+Liver disease and some medications — certain antibiotics and antidepressants — also slow clearance.

 Stacking doses matters more than any single drink